jimsmart/progszy/README.md

 ## License

-progszy is copyright 2020–2025 by Jim Smart and released under the [BSD 3-Clause License](LICENSE.md).
+Progszy is copyright 2020–2025 by Jim Smart and released under the [BSD 3-Clause License](LICENSE.md).

 ## History